Home

 Learn Hydrology And Hazards Of Ocoee River Rapids

 The above image is the well known cave at Alien Boof as viewed from downstream.
+The pioneers of the Ocoee and creeking in the southeast once called Alien Boof the Cave with respect for the danger.
 The entrance of concern is upstream and shown in the video explaining the hazard.
 Alien Boof, Mikey's Ledge and other famous rapids of the Ocoee River are explain in this series and several hazards are shown as well.
 Knowing is half the battle take some time to get acquainted with the rapids of the Ocoee River.
 Study 301 - Ocoee River Hydrology and Hazards.

 The Art of Drop Surfing Clean With No Swimmers

-Paddle Fu the art of boating whitewater.
-This video covers the art of the drop surf.
-This video will become part of the Ocoee River Guidebook.
+Paddle Fu the art of whitewater boating.
+The above video covers the art of the drop surf.
+This video is part of the Ocoee River Guidebook.
 This class is a 400 level topic.
 Drop surfing is not recommended for rookies as well as second and third year guides.
 Use good judgement if you are working to obtain this skill.
 Practice with your friends in a turkey boat rather than with paying guests.
-Study 499 - The Art of Drop Surfing but only after you have met the prerequisites
+Study 499 - The Art of Drop Surfing but only after you have met the prerequisites.
+You might enjoy my serious yet fun disclaimer on this video!